Groups 14 or More Days

 Due to our department's need for advance scheduling notifications for full-time staff, anticipated use of staff from outside our department, and the number of facilities projects/improvements, we are establishing deadlines and a financial commitment from our conference groups.

-For returning groups from the previous summer, sponsors will be asked to complete either the Accommodations Request for Long-Term Academic Programs in Eaton - Summer 2017 or Accommodations Request for Long-Term Academic Programs in Frederiksen Court - Summer 2017, listing requests for their group.
+For returning groups from the previous summer, sponsors will be asked to complete either the Accommodations Request for Long-Term Academic Programs in Buchanan - Summer 2019 or Accommodations Request for Long-Term Academic Programs in Frederiksen Court - Summer 2019, listing requests for their group.
 During the spring (between January and mid-March), a contract will be issued to the sponsor, with details, rates, and deadlines, etc., to contractually confirm the accommodations for the group.
 The collection of information and the completion of a contract should be finished by mid-March.
-In the event the submitted contract is cancelled between Saturday, April 15, 2017 and the deadline for guaranteed numbers established in the contract, the Sponsor agrees to pay 20% of the cost of the room and meal plans.
+In the event the submitted contract is cancelled on or between Monday, April 15, 2019 and the deadline for guaranteed numbers established in the contract, the Sponsor agrees to pay 20% of the cost of the room and meal plans.
 Additional deadlines and financial obligations will be outlined in the contract.

 Sponsors will supply required information to complete room assignments for check-in.
 The sponsor will also be responsible to notify each participant of the housing and dining options selected for them, their expected check-in time and place, etc. Basic information will be supplied by the Conference Services Staff for the sponsor to supplement and send with personalized information to each participant.